BawdyAnarchist/quBSD/Future_Development.md

 	- Double check the install script that it copies qb-ivpn to 0net

 	- /var/log/quBSD.log - line added to /usr/local/etc/X11/xinit/xinitrc to remove the log at each startx
+		- log isn't working as well as I'd hope.

 ### BEST PRACTICES / CLEANUP

+quBSD.conf
+	- ppt_nic and usb should probably be more like: check /boot/loader.conf against pciconf
+	- This would leave only the quBSD_root (zroot/quBSD).
+I prefer to remove this file entirely
+	- Maybe this value can just get stored in quBSD.sh

 qubsd.sh - check that case can be applied to isqubsd_ipv4 and others